ProjectSky/sm-ext-json/README.md

 - [x] Int64 support
 - [ ] example script

-## Known issues
+## NOTES
-* This is my first porting an extension, so it might have a lot of issues
+* This is my first time dev the SM extension, so there may be many issues with it.
-* Some functions will crash the server if passed incorrect data
+* Some functions might cause the server to crash if incorrect parameters are passed.
-* incompatible with rip-ext due to naming conflict
+* Due to naming conflicts, it's incompatible with rip-ext.

 ## Link
 * https://github.com/alliedmodders/sourcemod/issues/1468